 Soy-based paint removers contain methyl soyate, a methyl ester distilled from soybean oil.
 This bio-based solvent is much more sustainable and environmentally-friendly than petroleum-based products.
 It is low in volatile organic compounds (VOCs), has a low flammability, and no ozone-depleting chemicals.

 Safe to use on wood, concrete, and metal, these soy-based gels work effectively but take a bit longer to lift the paint from the surface.
-The product is applied with a paintbrush (it doesn't drip!) and can be left on the paint surface for several hours because it does not evaporate.
+The product is applied with a paintbrush and can be left on the paint surface for several hours because it does not evaporate or drip.
 The longer a soy-based stripper remains on the paint, the easier the final removal will be.

 Citrus-Based Paint Removers